Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/Ray-Tracing-Getting-Started.md

 As a result, ray tracing can change how some Meshes appear in your scene in the following ways:

 - If your Mesh has a Material assigned that doesn't have the HDRenderPipeline tag, HDRP doesn't add it to the acceleration structure and doesn't apply any ray traced effects to the mesh as a result.
-- If your Mesh has a Decal Material assigned, HDRP doesn't add it to the acceleration structure and the Mesh doesn't appear in your scene.
 - If a Mesh has a combination of Materials that are single and double-sided, HDRP flags all Materials you have assigned to this mesh as double-sided.

 To include a GameObject in ray tracing effects, adjust the Ray Tracing settings in the GameObject's [Mesh Renderer component](https://docs.unity3d.com/Manual/class-MeshRenderer.html#ray-tracing).